 Moving is difficult—not just because your to-do list is long and endless, but also because it's a huge change.
 Moving to a new home is both physically and emotionally draining.
 As the saying goes, an ounce of prevention is worth a pound of cure.
 In other words, take steps to tackle the biggest stressors long before you change your address.

 This sounds like common sense, but when it comes to moving, most people run out of time for proper planning and organization.
 After all, moving is like managing a huge project—on top of all that you do on a regular basis.
 With that in mind, the more organized you are, the more likely that your move will go smooth.
 And a smooth move is a happy move, and a happy move means that everyone around you will be happy, too.
 Use this task and schedule guide to plan your move.

 If possible, try to plan your move weeks—or even months—in advance.
 At least three months is preferred, as it will give you lots of time to figure out any issues, hire a moving company, and to start gathering packing supplies.

-A move can also be made, with little stress, in eight weeks, but any less, you'll find yourself more anxious, and you'll need lots of time to get everything done.
-If you're making a last minute move, such as a month or less, is possible, but make sure you have time off from work and your regular every day duties to finish all your moving tasks before the movers arrive.
+A move can also be made, with little stress, in eight weeks.
+Any less, however, and you'll find yourself more anxious.
+If you're making a last-minute move—a month or less—is possible, but make sure you have time off from work and your regular everyday duties to finish all your moving tasks before the movers arrive.

-Enjoy the moment
+Enjoy the Moment

 It may not seem possible, but try to think of your move as an opportunity for change.
-Whether that change is coming in the form of a new town, a new job, or getting away from a bad experience, moving can always be thought of as something that's bringing about a change in your life.
+Whether that change is coming in the form of a new town, a new job, or getting away from a bad experience, moving can be thought of as something that's bringing about a change in your life.
 If you can, savor this rare experience and think about all the positive things that are coming your way because you're taking a chance, you're creating a new opportunity, and you're stepping away from the familiar.
-And if that doesn't work, try to think about it not as a long, arduous process, but rather one day that could, and probably will, change your life.
+If that doesn't work, try to think about it not as a long, arduous process, but rather one day that could, and probably will, change your life.